eiskalteschatten/compile-sass/Readme.md

 [![Tests](https://github.com/eiskalteschatten/compile-sass/actions/workflows/tests.yml/badge.svg)](https://github.com/eiskalteschatten/compile-sass/actions/workflows/tests.yml)
 [![Build](https://github.com/eiskalteschatten/compile-sass/actions/workflows/build.yml/badge.svg)](https://github.com/eiskalteschatten/compile-sass/actions/workflows/build.yml)

-> A module to compile SASS on-the-fly and/or save it to CSS files using [node-sass](https://github.com/sass/node-sass)
+> A module to compile SASS on-the-fly and/or save it to CSS files using [dart-sass](https://github.com/sass/dart-sass) for Node.js

 The goal of this project is twofold:
 1. To provide a library that can compile SASS files on page load when using `NODE_ENV=development` in order to reduce development time (on-the-fly)